Aspern/anki-overdrive-api/src/util/README.md

         // or alternativly
         $ npm run scan

-###measure-distance-lane
+###measure-track

-This command measures the distance (mm) of a single lane.
-The tool measures the total distance of the lane and the deltas by measuring the distance between the locations on a piece.
+This command measures the distance between the locations and prints them to the console.
+Please enable only **one** vehicle and put it in the middle of the start lane.
+Then start the command with.

+        $ npm run measure-track

+The measurement can optionally be executed without debugging messages.
+Therefore run the command from command line using the parameter `debug`.

+        $ gulp && node dist/src/util/scan/measure-track.js false

 **Parameters:**

 - `vehcileId: string`: The unique identifier of the vehicle that should execute the scan.